jdeinum/blog/frontend/src/posts/introduction/index.md

 regular intervals.
 Rather anytime I find an interesting problem, or am researching an interesting topic, I'll do my best to put something out. \

-Having said that, there are a few topics that I was working on that I plan to release at some point.
+Having said that, there are a few topics that t I plan to release at some point.
 They are:
 1. Clock synchronization
 2. Code Quality Metrics
 3. Digitial Idenity in IoT
+4. Exactly once messaging